radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/update-environment.md

 When version updates are applied to your Environment Operations Center instance, your environments are not updated automatically.
 There are two ways that you can manually update the version of individual environments: From the *Environments* home screen or the *Overview* screen of the environment that you wish to update.
 This guide outlines the steps required to update an environment from its *Overview* screen.
 For details on updating an environment from the *Environments* home screen, review the overview guide on [updating an environment](../environment-overview/update-an-environment.md).

-> **Note:** Before getting started, make sure you know the current version of Environment Operations Center and the required number of FID nodes to display for each environment that requires updating.
+[!note] Before getting started, make sure you know the current version of Environment Operations Center and the required number of FID nodes to display for each environment that requires updating.

 ## Managing environment updates